-- Support a coordinated government presence in collaboration with the Ministry of Jobs, Economic Development, and Innovation to support industry participation and promotion at large international tradeshows and business to business matchmaking events with support from provincial and federal trade representatives. - Provide cost-shared funding to farmers, food and beverage processors, and industry associations to support industry-led international market development activities that support the sector in developing and diversifying export markets. - Produce a refreshed B.C.
+• Support a coordinated government presence in collaboration with the Ministry of Jobs, Economic Development, and Innovation to support industry participation and promotion at large international tradeshows and business to business matchmaking events with support from provincial and federal trade representatives.

+Provide cost-shared funding to farmers, food and beverage processors, and industry associations to support industry-led international market development activities that support the sector in developing and diversifying export markets.

+Continuous improvements to the B.C.
 Agrifood and Seafood Export-Ready Business Catalogue to support the ability of B.C.
 Trade and Investment Representatives and Canadian Trade Commissioners to help connect international food buyers with B.C. exporters.

 Increasing and diversifying export sales includes maintaining competitiveness in existing markets and supporting trade diversification activities.
-Coordinating a strong industry presence and facilitating connections to foreign buyers at key international tradeshows and events, and showcasing B.C. food and beverage products through in-market promotional activities, ensures that B.C. exporters can develop and maintain strong trading relationships and drive consumer demand and sales of B.C. exports.
+Coordinating a strong industry presence and facilitating connections to foreign buyers at key international tradeshows and events and showcasing B.C. food and beverage products through in-market promotional activities, ensures that B.C. exporters can develop and maintain strong trading relationships and drive consumer demand and sales of B.C. exports.

-Objective 3.3: Support market access through a high standard of animal and plant health programming and diagnostic services
+Objective 3.3: Support market access through a high standard of animal and plant health programming and diagnostic services.

 Plant and animal health and welfare are key factors in increasing the production of a wide range of agricultural products for domestic consumption, for improving public perceptions of and confidence in those products, and for maintaining international trade.
-Plant and animal health and welfare are negatively affected by a growing number of threats ranging from infectious disease, to climate-related phenomena (e.g., extreme heat, flood, etc.), to public discontent with animal welfare and food safety standard.
-For these reasons, strategies that enhance and protect plant and animal health and welfare in the province are critical to growing and diversifying domestic and export markets.
+Strategies that enhance and protect plant and animal health and welfare in the province are critical to growing and diversifying domestic and export markets.

-- Provide diagnostic, surveillance, investigation, and response programming for priority diseases affecting plant and animal health, as well as food safety, such as avian influenza, African Swine Fever, and Salmonella spp. - Build genomics capacity for animal and plant health, as well as food safety, in the context of a BC One Health Strategy. - Enhance extension services to help producers meet plant and animal health and animal welfare requirements for expanded market access. - Collaborate with stakeholder organizations to develop new and improved policy and programming for the welfare of production animals.
+- Provide diagnostic, surveillance, investigation, and response programming for priority diseases affecting plant and animal health, as well as food safety, such as avian influenza, African Swine Fever, and Salmonella spp. - Build genomics capacity for animal and plant health, as well as food safety, in the context of a BC One Health Strategy (a cross-disciplinary approach to optimize the health of people, animals, plants and their shared environments; recognizes the health of humans, domestic and wild animals, plants, and the wider environment (including ecosystems) are closely linked and inter-dependent) - Enhance extension services to help producers meet plant and animal health and animal welfare requirements for expanded market access. - Collaborate with stakeholder organizations to develop new and improved policy and programming for the welfare of production animals.